Alb-O/imp/docs/src/concepts/directory-imports.md

 # Directory-Based Imports

-Point imp at a directory to import all `.nix` files recursively:
+Point imp at a directory and it imports every `.nix` file inside, recursively:

 ```nix
 { inputs, ... }: